 In Toronto, Hasan worked with the Integrated Local Labour Market Planning Project of the City of Toronto (2012) and the Council of Agencies Serving South Asians (CASSA) as Fundraising & Project Coordinator from 2011 to 2013.
 At CASSA, Hasan executed various projects and campaigns such as Concert for Social Justice, CapaCITY Creators, and Toronto Mela.

-Hasan has developed his expertise in social policy, civil resistance, community development, project management, fundraising and communications.
-His research and training interests lie in immigration, livelihood, governance, ethnicity, and gender equality.
-He authored the book Livelihood of the Santals indigenous Community.
-He co-authored a book on Community Journalism.
+Hasan has developed expertise in anti-racism, social policy, civil resistance, community development, project management, fundraising, and communications.
+His research and training interests include anti-racism, youth leadership, immigration, livelihood, governance, and gender equality.
+He authored the book “Livelihood of the Santals Indigenous Community” and co-authored a book on Community Journalism.

 Learn More about Hasan: Media Stories